is boise idaho a good place to live

-Every year, a lot of people are moving to Boise, Idaho because of many reasons like the lower cost of living, housing cost, more affordable rent price, great weather, and plenty of outdoor activities.
+Every year, a lot of people are moving to Boise Idaho because of many reasons like the lower cost of living, housing cost, more affordable rent price, great weather, and plenty of outdoor activities.
 But like other cities, there are some negative aspects too.
 If you want to change your place of residence, then the cost of living boise idaho is an important issue, because the prices for goods, services and housing in this state are not an order of magnitude lower than in many other US states.
+So it's worth calculating is Boise Idaho a good place to live.
 In this guide, we are going to investigate both the pros and cons of moving to Boise, Idaho.

 1. Cost of living

-Consider relocation to Boise city if you want a high quality of life at a price that is far more affordable than much of the US, thanks to the lower cost of living here.
+Consider moving to Boise Id if you want a high quality of life at a price that is far more affordable than much of the US, thanks to the lower cost of living here.
 Despite being the largest and most populated city in Idaho, it is still rather an affordable place for living.
 The has been called the best place for millennials to live in the US.
 It is also one of the fastest-growing in the US, attracting residents from states like California, Washington, and Oregon.
 Boise has a growing tech scene, good healthcare that is affordable, and easy access to nature.
 It is one of those rare cities that offer big-city amenities for a small town price.

 Even if it is not possible to afford a home in Boise, every working person can easily rent a dwelling for a living.
 Rental prices are significantly lower here than average ones around the country.
 For example, the average rent of 1-bedroom flat in Boise is $742, while the national average is much higher – $930.
 The difference is about $200 in the rent cost for bigger apartments as well.
 However, Boise rent is continually growing having increase of 9% in 2018.